-The quote is from a paragraph describing Ebenezer Scrooge at the beginning of A Christmas Carol, who prefers his own company and has few friends.
+This quote is from a paragraph describing Ebenezer Scrooge at the beginning of A Christmas Carol.
+Scrooge is a cold-hearted tight miser who prefers his own company and has few friends.

 Oh!
 But he was a tight-fisted hand at the grindstone, Scrooge! a squeezing, wrenching, grasping, scraping, clutching, covetous, old sinner!
 Hard and sharp as flint, from which no steel had ever struck out generous fire; secret, and self-contained, and solitary as an oyster.
 The cold within him froze his old features, nipped his pointed nose, shrivelled his cheek, stiffened his gait; made his eyes red, his thin lips blue; and spoke out shrewdly in his grating voice.
 A frosty rime was on his head, and on his eyebrows, and his wiry chin.
 He carried his own low temperature always about with him; he iced his office in the dog-days; and didn’t thaw it one degree at Christmas.

 Give your view on “Solitary as an oyster” with a rating and help us compile the very best Charles Dickens quotations.